irenenguyen1017/tasks-tracker-cli/README.md

 cd tasks-tracker-cli && ./scripts/mac-linux-installer.sh
 ```

-> If you face an permission error in Mac OS, you can provide permission for installation script with following command:
+> If you face a permission error in Mac OS, you can provide permission for installation script with following command:

 ```bash
 chmod +x ./scripts/mac-linux-installer.sh